cicdenv/cicdenv/terraform/network/routing/attachments/README.md

 ## Purpose
-Attaches the workload VCP(s) to the main account transit gateway.
+Attache workload VCP(s) to the main account (egress) transit gateway.

+Tranist Gateway attachments enable private subnets to access networks outside the VPC.
+TG attachments are relatively expensive ~ $28 per VPC.

+Its useful to define them in a different component than the shared account VPC so they can be destroyed separately when no ec2 instances are running in the account.

+NOTE: `network/routing` creates the `backend` (transit) VPC to shared TG attachment.

 ## Workspaces
 This state is per-account.